dv-lse/fdi-patent-innovate/data/narrative.md

   explore: true
 :::

 Furthermore, two continents stand out: Asia and Europe.
-These continents are those that benefit the most from foreign investments.
+These continents are benefiting the most from foreign investments.
 Asian and European firms appear to be more likely to absorb the knowledge transmitted through firms investing abroad.

 Conversely, while Latin America attracts a substantial amount of foreign firms, the impacts on local economies are more nuanced in terms of patents.